osefatul/react-jest-rtl/README.md

 <hr />

-## Simple App to Test a Button Functionalities
+## Simple Apps to Test Functionalities

 #### Example:
 Test if a role is button and text of it is "Change to blue". expect the background color to be "red".